sharetribe/sharetribe/docs/landing-page-structure.md

 The following values are set in `page`:

 * `twitter_handle` is used to render `twitter:site` and `twitter:creator` `meta` tags.
 By default this resolves to the `twitter_handle` of the marketplace in the database.
 Note that the `@` sign is automatically added as prefix, so it should be skipped if you override the `twitter_handle`.
 * `twitter_image` is used to render `twitter:image` `meta` tag.
-Make sure it links to the correct hero image asset id.
-If customer has requested, you can link to a different asset.
+Make sure it links to the correct hero image asset id or if you want to use a different asset, you can link to it.
 * `facebook_image` is used to render `og:image` `meta` tag.
 Make sure it links to the correct hero image asset id.
 * `title` is the page title.
 Defaults to marketplace name and slogan.